reekard0/Meida-Management-System/README.md

 Goals:

-1. Add dark mode

-2. Complete media management
+1. Complete media management

-3. Work towards security aspects
+2. Work towards security aspects

-4. Make sure it is efficient as possible.
+3. Make sure it is efficient as possible.